wp-plugins/wp-e-commerce-predictive-search/readme.txt

 == Changelog ==

+= 2.0.9 - 2013/11/26 =
+* Feature - Upgraded the plugin to the newly developed a3rev admin Framework with app style interface.
+* Feature - New admin UI features check boxes replaced by switches.
+* Tweak - Moved admin from wp-admin Settings > Shop tabs to new menu item on wp-admin Products.
+Menu item name is Predictive Search.
+* Tweak - Predictive Search menu broken up into tabs - Setting, All Results Pages, Exclude Content, Search Function.
+* Tweak - Removed View Docs button from admin panels until new docs are posted.

 = 2.0.8.1 - 2013/11/21 =
 * Tweak - Plugin tested 100% compatible with WordPress 3.7.1
 * Fix - change pipe | character to [|] character in result popup code to solve the conflict with users who use pipe | in product titles.